alonsarias/alonsarias/README.md

 Building interfaces and workflows for AI.

-Frontend engineer focused on AI systems, developer tooling, and human-AI workflows.

-Currently building analysis and operational workflows at RAIC Labs while exploring AI-assisted engineering.
+Currently building analysis and operational workflows while exploring AI-assisted engineering.

 ## What I work on